pgvector/setup-pgvector/README.md

 ### Step

 Add pgvector to the preinstalled Postgres installation on [runner images](https://github.com/actions/runner-images).
+Add a step to your workflow:

 Linux